Charnwood

 A beautiful community garden in the heart of the town, linking the grade 2* listed Rectory Museum, with the Grade 1 listed All Saints Parish church.
 A calm, peaceful heritage corridor through the oldest part of Loughborough.

-St Mary's grade I listed church will be open all day.
-There will be an exhibition of lace and lace making, and a talk on 'Lace Stories', by members of the Wymeswold Textile Art Group.
+St Mary's grade I listed church will be open 10am to 4pm.
+There will be an exhibition of lace and lace making, and at 2pm a talk on 'Lace Stories', by Lorraine Ellison.

 Unravel the story of Alexandra's Bedspread a stunning WW1-era quilted textile that helped to fund Loughborough's Carillon.
 Featuring 500+ signatures from Churchill to Queen Alexandra, Explore this masterpiece at the Generator 19th & 20th September.